habib24457/bistro-food-review-client/README.md

 # How to run the react app ?

-!!Note: Make sure your BistroFoodReview.Api is already running locally on the endpoint: http://localhost:5175/api
+!!Note: Make sure your BistroFoodReview.Api is already running locally on the endpoint: http://localhost:5175/api.

+-And make sure you have seeded the database with initial seeding.
+Because to start testing, you need the MealOptions in the database already.

 - In case your BistroFoodReview.Api is running in a different port. go to the api.js file, where endpoints are exported for all the frontend components.